MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 To create and host a first-party UWP control at design time, you must add a **WindowsXamlHost** control to a parent UI element (for example, a grid) in the XAML editor.
 Dragging a **WindowsXamlHost** from the **Toolbox** to the designer is not supported.

-For a walkthrough that demonstrates how to use the **WindowsXamlHost** control to host a UWP control in a WPF app, see [Host a standard UWP control in a WPF app](/windows/apps/desktop/modernize/host-standard-control-with-xaml-islands).
+For a walkthrough that demonstrates how to use the **WindowsXamlHost** control to host a first-party UWP control at design time, see [Host a standard UWP control in a WPF app](/windows/apps/desktop/modernize/host-standard-control-with-xaml-islands).

 ### Create and host UWP controls dynamically at run time